 What Are the Withdrawal Symptoms of Alcohol?

 Many patients who come to Castle Craig may experience severe withdrawal symptoms as a result of their alcohol addiction.
-To avoid our patients experiencing any dangerous side effects, we have a complete medical team on standby to help manage symptoms and keep patients safe.
+To avoid any dangerous side effects, we have a complete medical team on standby to help manage symptoms and keep patients safe.

 Withdrawal from alcohol can manifest in two ways, with patients experiencing both psychological withdrawal symptoms and physical withdrawal symptoms.

 If you drink a lot of alcohol – and this could be a little every day ‘to wind down’ or lengthy binges at the weekend ‘to let off steam’ – you may find it difficult to stop or cut back.
 This is because when you do, you feel physically unwell and mentally very low.
 These feelings are alcohol withdrawal symptoms and while the easiest way to get rid of them is to have another drink, the best thing you can do is seek treatment for alcohol dependence.

 Reliance on alcohol doesn’t mean you’re rolling around in the gutter stinking of booze.
 You may have a high-powered job, only drink the best wines, never get drunk and avoid hangovers, but you may still have an alcohol addiction and when you stop, it is likely that you will experience withdrawal symptoms.

 You are here because you think you may have a problem with alcohol abuse and you want to do something about it.
 Congratulations on taking the first step.
 We are here to offer a helping hand and support you.
 Here we explain what to expect when you stop drinking alcohol, how to manage alcohol withdrawal symptoms and how to rid yourself of your addiction forever.